MatusZubcak/CubicGraphKaszonyiFunctionProgram/README.md

 Computes Kaszonyi function, parallel and serial resistance values for cubic graphs

 ## Installation guide
-This is a simple installation guide, that can help you to go through the proccess of installing all tools required to run this program.
+This is a simple installation guide, that can help you to go through the process of installing all tools required to run this program.
 To run this program, you need:
 - gcc compiler version 5 or higher (to run c++17)
 - qt version 5 or higher